hack-monk/yamlguard/README.md

 ```

 It detects AWS credentials, GitHub tokens, private keys, API keys (Slack, Twilio, JWT), and even high-entropy strings that might be secrets.
 You can adjust the sensitivity with the `--entropy` flag if you want to tune the detection.

+**Understanding False Positives and False Negatives:**

+Secret scanning uses pattern matching and entropy analysis, which means:
+- **False Positives:** Some legitimate strings (like UUIDs, hashes, or random IDs) might trigger alerts.
+Review each finding carefully—not every match is a secret.
+- **False Negatives:** Not all secret formats are covered.
+Custom or proprietary secret formats may not be detected.
+Always use this as part of a broader security strategy, not as the only defense.

+**Best Practices:**
+- Start with default settings and adjust `--entropy` based on your codebase
+- Use custom rules (see Advanced Features) for team-specific patterns
+- Review findings manually—automated tools are helpers, not replacements for security reviews
+- Consider this a first line of defense alongside other security tools
+- For high-security environments, combine with tools like `detect-secrets` or `gitleaks` (integrations coming soon)

 ## Configuration